-Drugged Driving in Ohio (DUID)
+Drugged Driving Lawyer in Cincinnati, Ohio (DUID)

 In Ohio, driving under the influence of drugs is charged just like driving under the influence of alcohol.
 You can be pulled over and arrested for a Cincinnati DUI – called OVI here in Ohio – for having drugs in your system while operating a vehicle.
 It’s a serious criminal offense under Ohio Revised Code 4511.19, and the penalties depend on the amount of drugs in your blood or urine at the time of the stop.
 If convicted of a DUID, you will likely face extensive jail time along with hefty fines and fees.